Lakshika Kaushik

 Are online counseling sessions available for children?

 Yes.
-Lyfsmile offers both online counseling for lonely child and in-person sessions in Gurgaon.
-Many children are actually more comfortable opening up from their own space — making online sessions just as effective.
+Lyfsmile offers both online counseling for lonely children and in-person sessions in Gurgaon.
+Many children are actually more comfortable opening up from their own space, making online sessions just as effective.